sandragodinhosilva/melange/docs/setup.md

 Clone the repository:
     git clone https://github.com/sandragodinhosilva/MeLanGE.git

-## Test correct installation with example data
+## Optional: test correct installation with example data
 To test MeLanGE correct installation, you can use [example data](https://github.com/sandragodinhosilva/MeLanGE/tree/master/example_data).
 This data is automatically downloaded once you clone MeLanGE repository.
 Just ensure the following setting in the config.yaml file:

     # --- Input